emdgroup/baybe/docs/known_issues.md

 calls and testing it locally **using PyCharm**.

 ## How to avoid
-If you encounter the problem, you can use one of the following workarounds to circumvent the problem:
+If you encounter the problem, you can use **any** of the following workarounds to circumvent the problem:
 * Run the code from the terminal instead of inside PyCharm
 * Change PyCharm's run configuration from "Run with Python Console" to "Emulate